 If your insurer finds that fronting has occurred, it might refuse to carry on insuring the car until the correct premium is paid.
 If it feels particularly aggrieved, it might simply cancel the policy.

 That might not sound too horrendous until you remember that all insurance proposal forms ask if you have ever been refused cover or had a policy cancelled – and if you answer yes, you will face a higher premium because you a deemed a bigger risk.
-You might it difficult to get cover at any price.
+You might find it difficult to get cover at any price.

 The worst case scenario is that the insurer will refuse to pay the claim.
 Under law, it would have to settle any successful claim for damages brought by a third party, but it could refuse to pay the comprehensive part of the claim and it might pursue you through the courts to get the third party element back.